 Do you wake up with headaches?
 Does it hurt your jaw when you eat hard or crunchy foods?
 You may have TMD.
 Temporomandibular joint disorders (TMD) occur due to stress or injury to the joints that connect the jawbone and skull.
 Pressure on these joints can lead to tooth, jaw, and facial pain.

 Patients with TMD can also clench and grind their teeth, wearing down their enamel and damaging permanent teeth.
+As part of our restorative dentistry services, we help repair damage caused by TMD, restoring both function and appearance to your smile.
 Dr. Cynthia Elderkin and Dr. Claudel Giggey provide TMJ treatment in Raleigh, NC, to help patients restore their smiles and reverse painful symptoms.
 Dr. Giggey can also offer Botox® for TMD patients with headaches and orofacial pain.

 Common Symptoms of TMD